Polaxcorndog/Imperium-Romana/README.md

 [Manuel II Palaiologos](https://en.wikipedia.org/wiki/Manuel_II_Palaiologos) came to power he was able to strong arm himself into the position posing as king regent for John VII son.

+need to do pops for constanta and tulcea in romania (remove turk)

+Redo SER pops, and BOS pops.

 Genoa holds on to Sardinia and corsica